Mirena coil (IUS)

 Two threads are attached to the stem of Mirena and these are the only parts you can feel once the Mirena is in the right position.
 If they are too long and causing any bother after fitting they can be trimmed to a shorter length if wished.

-Mirena can also be used to provide the progestogen part of combined HRT but must be changed after five years if it is being used for this.
+Mirena can also be used to provide the progestogen part of combined HRT but must be changed after 5 years if it is being used for this.

 How does it work?